Buxarov/QuazarPortals/README.md

 Enhance the way your players interact with your world using **QuazarPortals**! 🚪✨

-disclaimer: The model is not my property, all tools were provided by the project manager
+disclaimer: The model is not my property, all tools were provided by the project manager, on your server